Liquidations

 Liquidation Waterfalls

-Blast Futures Exchange utilizes a 3-step waterfall structure to process liquidations.
+Blast Futures Exchange utilises a 3-step waterfall structure to process liquidations.

 Waterfall #1